defimono/algorand_asset_price_oracle/README.md

 Open source project intending to serve as a starting point for dApp development on the Algorand blockchain.
 In the search of publicly accessible, documented, and auditable oracles in Algorand ecosystem there is a lack of readily available sources.
 To this end we decided to create an Oracle to provide price information for use in Smart Contracts, open and available for all.

+#### Note, this project is the smart contract update logic, not the smart contract itself.
+For the smart contract itself, [reference this project](https://github.com/defimono/smart_contracts).

 ### What is an Oracle?

 Reference if you will, this excellent explanation given by [binance.com](https://academy.binance.com/en/articles/blockchain-oracles-explained)